PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-18 05:17:43
+Last updated: 2024-04-18 05:18:21
-Random Quote: I've had shits that I've liked better than Walder Frey.  -  Brynden Tully
+Random Quote: I thought you where vomit-free since nintythree... so that was a lie? - Marshall Eriksen